enkidevs/curriculum/go/intro/intro-to-fmt-package/intro-to-fmt.md

 ---
 ## Content

-> In this workout we will discuss several importing options from the `fmt` package that are necessary for future examples.

-The `fmt` package, or the **Formating** package in **Go** contains several different import/output functions.
+The `fmt` package, or the **formatting** package, contains several different functions that format input/output.

-They are formatted in different ways.
+They are used for formatting strings in different I/O functions.

-The formats for these functions have different verbs that are derived from the `C` language but made simpler.
+This package contains different verbs that are derived from the `C` language but made simpler.

-There are 7 groups of verbs:
+There are seven groups of verbs with a total of 20 functions[1]:
 - general
 - boolean
 - integer